Covariate Adjustment in Randomized Experiments Motivated by Higher-Order Influence Functions: HOIF-Motivated Covariate Adjustment: Statistical Intuition

-Despite the above advantages, the unadjusted estimator $\hat{\tau}_{\unadj}$ fails to leverage the information of $\bx$.
+However, $\hat{\tau}_{\unadj}$ fails to leverage the information of $\bx$.
 One convincing argument for using $\bx$ comes from \textit{semiparametric theory}.
 It says that the variance of the following random variable, referred to as the (efficient) first-order influence function of $\tau$, characterizes the SVB of any Regular and Asymptotic Linear estimator of $\tau$:

-where $\b (\cdot) \coloneqq \bbE (y | \bx = \cdot, t = 1)$ denotes the true outcome regression function in the treatment group.
-In RCTs practice, an AIPW estimator taking $\bx$ into account can then be constructed based on \eqref{EIF}: